GenesysCloudBlueprints/microsoft-teams-blueprint/blueprint/index.md

 5. Import authentication data action

    The authentication data action is imported into another data action.
-When a new web services data actions integration is added within an organization, a Custom Auth data action is also created.
+When you add a new web services data actions integration within an organization, a Custom Auth data action is created automatically.
    Navigate to **Integrations** > **Actions** and open the **Custom Auth** data action.

    ![Custom Auth Data Action associated with Web Services Data Actions Integration](images/1ECustomAuthDataAction.png)